H00N24/PV056-AutoML-testing-framework/README.md

 # This repository is archived!
 We designed and developed this application ONLY to help other students finish the project effectively (Weka's usage was mandatory).
-Consider it before further use.
+Please contact us before further use.

 # PV056-AutoML-testing-framework